ishiikurisu/Lab/README.md

 ### OA folder ###

-This is the code I made during the "Organização de Arquivos" discipline here at University of Brasília.
+This is the code I made during the "Organização de Arquivos" course here at University of Brasília.
 I use it in the EDF project.

 ### Benchmarking ###